w3f/General-Grants-Program/README.md

         2. In the newly created fork, create a copy of the application template ([`grants/grant_application_template.md`](grants/grant_application_template.md)).
 If you're using the GitHub web interface, you will need to create a new file and copy the [contents](https://raw.githubusercontent.com/w3f/General-Grants-Program/master/grants/grant_application_template.md) of the template inside the new one.
 Make sure you **do not modify the template file directly**.
 Name the new file after your project: `project_name.md`.
             - In the few cases where your application is in response to a specific RFP, you should create the file inside the [`rfp-responses`](grants/rfp-responses) folder.
             - All other applications go into the [`speculative`](grants/speculative) folder.
         3. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
+To get an idea of what a strong application looks like, you can have a look at the following examples:  [1](https://github.com/w3f/Open-Grants-Program/blob/master/applications/project_aurras_mvp_phase_1.md), [2](https://github.com/w3f/Open-Grants-Program/blob/master/applications/project_bodhi.md), [3](https://github.com/w3f/Open-Grants-Program/blob/master/applications/pontem.md), [4](https://github.com/w3f/Open-Grants-Program/blob/master/applications/spartan_poc_consensus_module.md).
+Naturally, if you're only applying for a smaller grant that only consists of, say, UI work, you don't need to provide as much detail.
         4. Once you're done, create a pull request.
 The pull request should only contain _one new file_—the Markdown file you created from the template.
         5. You will see a comment [template](.github/PULL_REQUEST_TEMPLATE.md) that requests an abstract of the project and provides a checklist.
 Please complete these as appropriate.
+You can tick the items in the checklist once the PR has been created.
     2. Fill out the General Grants application form [:arrow_right: here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).

 2. **Application Review**